adrian-gadient/fuji-recipe-tagger/README.md

 ## Brief summary

-This project explains how to quickly extract hidden information from your Fuji photos, identify the settings used during shooting, and save that information in a much more accessible way.
-This works with bash code (scripts for Mac OSX are [here](https://github.com/adrian-gadient/fuji-recipe-tagger/tree/main/scripts/macOS)).
+This project explains how to quickly extract hidden camera settings
+from your Fuji photos, identify the recipe used during shooting, and save that information in a much more accessible way.
+This works with `Bash` / `Shell` code (scripts for Mac OSX are [here](https://github.com/adrian-gadient/fuji-recipe-tagger/tree/main/scripts/macOS)).

 ## Introduction